cncs-org/.github/profile/README.md

 We welcome contributions from the community!
 Check out our [contribution guidelines](Contributing.md) to learn how you can get involved.

 Areas where we especially need help:
-- the authentication protocols
+- authentication protocols
-- the automatic change of the primary node in case of system failure
+- automatic change of the primary node in case of system failure
-- the API
+- API

 ## 📊 Organization Stats